MAXPAIN007/telegram_chat_filter/README.md

 - automate further analysis.

 ### How it works

 Next to the main output files in the interface, there are **Send to agent** buttons.

 When clicked:
-1. the selected file is taken from the local output folder;
+1. the selected file is taken from local output;
 2. its size is checked;
-3. if the file size is within the limit, it is sent to the configured webhook;
+3. if the file size is within the configured limit, it is sent to the webhook;
 4. if the file is too large, sending is blocked and a warning is shown.

 ### How the file is sent

 The file is sent as `multipart/form-data`.

-This means the webhook receives the actual file, not just a raw JSON string inserted into the request body.
+This means the receiving webhook gets the actual file, not just a JSON string placed directly into the request body.

-This format is convenient and reliable for:
+This works well for:
 - n8n
 - Windmill
 - standard webhook endpoints
-- server-side processing pipelines
+- custom server-side automation flows

 ---